apurvamulay/ReCOVery/code/Baselines/README.md

 Text-CNN relies on a Convolutional Neural Networks for text classification, which contains a convolutional layer and max pooling.

 ## SAFE
 SAFE is a neural-network-based method that utilizes news multimodal information for fake news detection, where news representation is learned jointly by news textual and visual information along with their relationship.
-SAFE facilitates recognizing the news falseness in its text, images, and/or the ``irrelevance'' between the text and images.
+SAFE facilitates recognizing the news falseness in its text, images, and/or the "irrelevance" between the text and images.
 Original codes of SAFE are from: https://github.com/Jindi0/SAFE.
 Please cite the following paper if you use the codes.
 ```
 @inproceedings{zhou2020multimodal,
   title={SAFE: Similarity-Aware Multi-modal Fake News Detection},